-See Note 2 to our Consolidated Financial Statements included elsewhere in this Annual Report on Form 10-K for a description of recently adopted accounting pronouncements and issued accounting pronouncements not yet adopted.
+See Note 2 to our audited consolidated financial statements included elsewhere in this prospectus for a description of recently adopted accounting pronouncements and issued accounting pronouncements not yet adopted.

 JOBS Act Accounting Election

 Section 107 of the JOBS Act allows emerging growth companies to take advantage of the extended transition period for complying with new or revised accounting standards.
 Under Section 107, an emerging growth company can delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
 Any decision to opt out of the extended transition period for complying with new or revised accounting standards is irrevocable.
 We have elected to use the extended transition period under the JOBS Act.